-(c) Lack of pre-course work - DMin courses are generally taught in intensive sessions, these courses may require substantial pre-course work, possibly including reading, writing, or other assignments necessary to prepare for face-to-face instructional time.
+(c) Lack of pre-coursework - DMin courses are generally taught in intensive sessions, these courses may require substantial pre-coursework, possibly including reading, writing, or other assignments necessary to prepare for face-to-face instructional time.
 This work is assigned by the instructor and will vary from course to course.
 If a student fails to do this work, the student not only is at a personal disadvantage in the course, but often disrupts the course because the instructor develops course activities based on the assumption that the students are all familiar with the material assigned prior to the start of the course.

-A student that does not do pre-course work is unprepared for the coursework and may be required to drop the course at the discretion of the instructor and the director of the program.
-If such a student is admitted to the course, the instructor will still require the pre-course work to be done and may penalize the student's grade for the lateness of completing at work.
+A student that does not do pre-coursework is unprepared for the coursework and may be required to drop the course at the discretion of the instructor and the director of the program.
+If such a student is admitted to the course, the instructor will still require the pre-coursework to be done and may penalize the student's grade for the lateness of completing the work.